Handover of Hong Kong: Tide of migration

 After the 1989 Tiananmen Square protests and massacre, the Executive Councillors and the Legislative Councillors of Hong Kong unexpectedly held an urgent meeting, in which they agreed unanimously that the British Government should give the people of Hong Kong the right of abode in the United Kingdom.

 More than 10,000 Hong Kong residents rushed to Central in order to get an application form for residency in the United Kingdom.
 On the eve of the deadline, over 100,000 lined up overnight for a British National (Overseas) (BNO) application form.
 While mass migration began well before 1989, the event led to the peak migration year in 1992 with 66,000 leaving.

 Many citizens were pessimistic towards the future of Hong Kong and the transfer of the region's sovereignty.
 A tide of emigration, which was to last for no less than five years, broke out.
 At its peak, citizenship of small countries, such as Tonga, was also in great demand.

 Singapore, which also had a predominantly Chinese population, was another popular destination, with the country's Commission (now Consulate-General) being besieged by anxious Hong Kong residents.
 By September 1989, 6,000 applications for residency in Singapore had been approved by the commission.

 In April 1997, the acting immigration officer at the US Consulate-General, James DeBates, was suspended after his wife was arrested for the smuggling of Chinese migrants into the United States.
 The previous year, his predecessor, Jerry Stuchiner, had been arrested for smuggling forged Honduran passports into the territory before being sentenced to 40 months in prison.

-Canada (Vancouver and Toronto), the United Kingdom (London, Glasgow, and Manchester), Australia (Perth, Sydney and Melbourne), and the United States (San Francisco, New York, and Los Angeles's San Gabriel Valley) were, by and large, the most popular destinations.
-The United Kingdom devised the British Nationality Selection Scheme, granting 50,000 families British citizenship under the British Nationality Act (Hong Kong) 1990.
+Canada (Vancouver and Toronto), the United Kingdom (London, Glasgow, and Manchester), Australia (Perth, Sydney and Melbourne), and the United States (San Francisco, New York, and Los Angeles's San Gabriel Valley) were, by and large, the most popular destinations. (the first 3 are part of the commonwealth) The United Kingdom devised the British Nationality Selection Scheme, granting 50,000 families British citizenship under the British Nationality Act (Hong Kong) 1990.

 Vancouver was among the most popular destinations, earning the nickname of "Hongcouver".
 Richmond, a suburb of Vancouver, was nicknamed "Little Hong Kong".

-All in all, from the start of the settlement of the negotiation in 1984 to 1997, nearly 1 million people emigrated; consequently, Hong Kong suffered serious loss of human and financial capital.
+From the start of the settlement of the negotiation in 1984 to 1997, nearly 1 million people emigrated, representing a serious loss of human and financial capital.